AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/protocols/generic-rest.md

 >[!NOTE]
 >
-> The [!DNL Generic REST API] connector is in beta.
+> The [!DNL Generic REST API] source is in beta.
 See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled connectors.

 This tutorial provides steps for creating a [!DNL Generic REST API] source connector using the Adobe Experience Platform user interface.